NarcisNacev1/AURORA/README.md

 ## Overview

 AURORA is a Linux-based system monitoring tool designed for real-time diagnostics, activity tracking, and system snapshots.
-With its automated features, PRISM ensures critical system data is logged and monitored effectively.
+With its automated features, AURORA ensures critical system data is logged and monitored effectively.
 It provides alerts via email to keep users informed of system anomalies or updates.

 ### Features
 - **System Diagnostics**: Real-time monitoring of CPU, memory, and disk usage.